navcoin/NavHub/content/news/2018-12-17-what-is-static-rewards.md

 At the moment, inflation is very low and sitting around 1.2%.
 While stakers receive 4% per year - there is usually only 25-30% of NAV used in staking, which is why the total inflation rate is only 1.2%.

 If implemented - static rewards will mean that NavCoin has ‘fixed’ inflation.
-There will always be roughly 2.1 million NAV added to the network each year, which gives us a yearly inflation rate of 3.3%.
+There will always be roughly 2,102,400 NAV created per year for staking and 525,600 NAV per year created for the community fund totalling 2,628,000 new NAV created per year.
+This equals an initial inflation rate of 4.1%.

-The benefit of static rewards is that 3.3% is the maximum inflation rate NavCoin will have.
+The benefit of static rewards is that 4.1% is the maximum inflation rate NavCoin will have.
 As each year passes, the new coins make up a smaller & smaller amount relative to the total coins over time - effectively decreasing the inflation rate over time.

 ### Will the amount of NAV I receive when staking increase or decrease?